DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-02.md

 Behold, an angel of the Lord stood by them, and the glory of the Lord shone around them, and they were terrified.

 ###### v10
-The angel said to them, "Don't be afraid, for behold, I bring you good news of great joy which will be to all the people.
+The angel said to them, "Don't be afraid, for behold, I bring you good news of great joy[^1] which will be to all the people.

 ###### v11
 For there is born to you today, in David's city, a Savior, who is Christ the Lord.